tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 As far as I can tell that's as far as you can get in Cloud Functions with Firebase Admin SDK v10.
 You can't call a Cloud Function with `onCall` or trigger a Cloud Function with `onCreate` using Firebase Admin SDK v10 modular syntax.

-## Terminate Cloud Functions with `return` or promises
+## Asynchronous operations with `async await` or promises

-Database operations are asynchronous so you should structure your database calls with either `async await`:
+Database operations are asynchronous.
+Structure your database calls with either `async await` or promises:

 *index.ts*
 ```js